tejasv9081/frontend-project-demowebsite-using-java-script/README.md

 Feel free to explore the website and interact with its various sections.
 Click on portfolio items to see more details about each project.
 Use the contact form to send a message to Cynthia.

 <h1>Contributing</h1>
-This project is a personal portfolio website for Cynthia Ugwu and is not open for contributions.
+This project is a personal portfolio website.
 However, feedback and suggestions are always welcome!

-<h1>Credits</h1>
-Design and development by Cynthia Ugwu
-Images and content provided by Cynthia Ugwu
 <h1>License</h1>
 This project is licensed under the MIT License - see the LICENSE file for details.
 <b>>This project is been created by Tejasv Goyal a Frontend developer using the javaScript and some crazy animation.